Arghya721/PySiteCrawler/Readme.md

 - `__init__(base_url, geckodriver_path=None, chromedriver_path=None, max_depth=None, headless=False)`: Initialize the DFSWebCrawler instance.
 - `crawl()`: Perform a depth-first search crawl on the specified website.

+**Note: The Selenium driver used for crawling has a default timeout of 10 seconds per page.**

 ## Usage